mat-lo/spruzzo/README.md

 laser-cut-dxf
 =============

-A sample of the DXF output drawings realized by the customizer
+A sample of the DXF output drawings for the hanged model.